Last Updated: July 21, 2023.

 If you receive a message, Google will notify you if that message was made from a Post, and will share a preview of the specific Post that the chat was started from.
 This feature is amazing but you need to be quick to respond and ensure you are monitoring your messaging feature.
 Google will also send you an email alert to notify you that you have received a message.
 You can manage your replies in the Google Business Profile dashboard and Maps app.

-Google has rolled out the ability for GBP managers/owners to edit Posts directly from Google Search and Maps (need to be logged in).
+Google has rolled out the ability for GBP managers/owners to edit Posts directly from the NMX:

-- Navigate to your Business Profile by typing searching for your business.
+- Ensuring you are logged in with the email address associated with your GBP, navigate to your Business Profile by typing searching for your business.

 - Select the type of Post you want to create with the “Add Update”, “Add Offer” or “Add Event” options.